This post may contain affiliate links.

-But then the years went by, those children became a reality and I, like most other parents, did what was expected of me and handed over my first-born to the education machine to be moulded as the government saw fit.
+But then the years went by, those children became a reality and I, like most other parents, did what was expected of me.
+I handed over my first-born to the education machine to be molded as the government saw fit.

 There were lots of tears, mine.
 He was only 4 and in no way ready for school, but they told me that he should start.

 Well, to cut a long story short, after 2 and a bit years in school it became very clear that school just wasn’t for D.

 He wasn’t learning anything, his use of English had deteriorated, and he was experiencing bullying.

 He remained easy-going, he’s a happy kid, but it was making our family terribly stressed and unhappy.